banner-bg

 Cover the basics

 At the very least, you want to cover the basics of eating, sleeping, and using the bathroom.
-You want parents to know how much their child ate, whether or not they slept and for how long, and how their diaper or potty training went that day.
-This will be slightly different for each age range: infants, toddlers, and preschoolers.
+You want families to know how much their child ate, whether or not they slept and for how long, and how their diaper or potty training went that day.
+This will be slightly different for each age range (i.e. infants, toddlers, and preschoolers).

 Summarize the day

-Beyond the basics, a high-level summary of a child’s day can be helpful for a parent.
+Beyond the basics, a high-level summary of a child’s day can be helpful for each family.
 Was the child generally happy?
 Was it a hard day?
 Was the morning great, but the afternoon more difficult?
 Be sure to give a final overview of their day.

-To go above and beyond for families, your infant daily report should also give insight into the day's activities.
-Did their child spend a lot of time in the block area?
-Did their child play with some specific friends?
-Did their child show excellent behavior during class or lend a helping hand to a fellow student?
-Did the whole class do a special science experiment?
+To go above and beyond for families, your daily report can also give insight into the day's activities or a child's progress.
+Did their child make progress on a skill they were practicing?
+Did their child show excellent behavior during class or lend a helping hand to a fellow classmate?
+Did the whole class do a special science experiment together?
 These kinds of details help with family engagement in their child’s learning.

 Ask your families for feedback